wpp6/downloads/README.md

-# book
+# Downloads
-Repository for the source code in the book, "Learn Harmony v3 for PIC32MZ"
+Repository for the downloadable source code in the book, "Learn Harmony v3 for PIC32MZ"